bluevisor/ComfyUI_PS_Blend_Node/README.md

 # ComfyUI PS Blend Node

-This repository contains a custom node for ComfyUI that implements familiar PS-style blend modes using PyTorch.
+This repository contains a simple custom node for ComfyUI that implements familiar PS-style blend modes using PyTorch.
 The `PSBlendNode` allows you to blend two images together using a variety of blend modes and an opacity parameter.

 ## Features